 If your hair loss has advanced to a significant and visible level, you might be looking to regrow your lost hair.

-There are numerous non-medical/medical hair loss treatments such as pharmacological medications like Rogaine (Minoxidil) and Finasteride (Propecia), hair massage, herbal therapies, PRP, exercise, and laser therapy that are said to stimulate hair growth in balding areas, some of which are backed up by studies.
+There are numerous non-medical/medical hair loss treatments such as pharmacological medications like Rogaine (Minoxidil) and Finasteride (Propecia), hair massage, herbal therapies, PRP, exercise, and laser therapy.
+They are backup by studies and can also help hair growth in balding areas.

-If you need a further diagnosis, assistance, and clinical examination for understanding your hair loss, minimizing it, or getting your natural hairline back, you can always contact me or other hair loss expert dermatologists of UnitedCare:
+If you need a further diagnosis, assistance, and clinical examination for understanding your hair loss, minimizing it, or getting your natural hairline back, you can always contact hair loss expert dermatologists of UnitedCare or me: